Meme1079/PsychWiki/PsychWiki_Source/Basics of Library Manipulation.md

 Example: `string.char(97)` will return 'a'

-### string.gsub(string, old, new, limit)
+### string.gsub(string, pat, rep, limit)
 Returns a copy of a string and replaces it with a new string

 - `string` - The string you want
-- `old` - Part of the string you want to replace
+- `pat` - Part of the string you want to replace
-- `new` - The string that will be replacing the previous one
+- `rep` - The string that will be replacing the previous one
 - `limit` - An Optional value that limits on replacing the new string

 ### string.len(string)